-Thanks to one of your tips I found out how to increase the font size in Google Chrome which was a tremendous help, but I really need to know how to make the Desktop icons and shortcuts bigger.
-Can you help an old fellow out?
-Thanks so much!
+Thanks to one of your tips I found out how to increase the font size in Google Chrome which was a tremendous help, but I really need to know how to make the Desktop icons bigger.

 Rick’s answer: I’m glad you found that tip useful Andreas.
 Thanks for the feedback!
-To answer your question, it’s very easy to increase the size of your Desktop icons and shortcuts.
+To answer your question, it’s very easy to increase the size of your Desktop icons.
 Here’s how:

 1 – Right-click on an empty section of the Desktop.

-2 – Hover your mouse pointer over the word View, then select either Medium icons or Large icons (whichever you prefer).
-Here’s a screenshot:
+2 – Hover your mouse pointer over the word View, then select either Medium icons or Large icons (whichever looks best to you).

 That’s all there is to it.
 Now your Desktop icons should be easier to see and distinguish from one another.